 and acknowledge your inability to reach and teach them

 has nothing do with the fact you aren’t black

 We need people to understand that it is wrong to limit black educators to being disciplinarians in schools.
 We can’t continue to be given the roughest group of students because you feel we are better equipped to handle them.
 We can’t stand by while you limit our growth as teachers and fail to see us as equals.
-We can’t be used to make up for our colleagues’ shortcomings because we are black, and they aren’t.
+We can’t be used to make up for our colleagues’ shortcomings.

 Too many black educators are falling through the cracks with their black students.
 If schools fail to address real concerns of black educators, more black students will have the same limited experience as those minorities in the Barron School District in Wisconsin and will continue through their K-12 education only being taught by white educators.

 Black History Month is a time to celebrate the many accomplishments and contributions of black people, including black educators.
-We all we need to work to ensure that black educators stay in the classroom to keep making history and to teach our future history makers.
+We all need to work to ensure that black educators stay in the classroom to keep making history and to teach our future history makers.